ark-network/ark/website/docs/learn/leaving.md

 4. ASP broadcasts [Pool transaction](#pool-transaction-aka-ark-transaction)
 5. Alice has now a new UTXO
 6. For at most 4 weeks, Alice will be able to double spend her’s [VTXO](#vtxo), but if she does it, the ASP will have time (24 hours) to grab the funds from the [VTXO](#vtxo) to itself using the [Forfeit transaction](#forfeit-transaction-)

+### Non-cooperative exit

+If ASP is unresponsive, Alice can unilaterally exit revealing the branch of the Pool transaction that locks her funds.

+#### Timeline of events

+TBD